o-l-a-v/winget-intune-win32/System context - Install and upgrade/App - Microsoft PowerToys/Winget - Microsoft PowerToys - Install commands.md

 # Winget - Microsoft PowerToys - Install commands
 ## About
 * Id in Microsoft Store: XP89DCGQ3K6VLD
+  * Not using this because Microsoft Store is notorious for lagging behind on new versions because of the lengthy approval process.
 * Id in Winget: Microsoft.PowerToys
 * Winget might say update available when ```winget list --id Microsoft.PowerToys``` or ```winget upgrade```, but when ```winget upgrade --id Microsoft.PowerToys```, it says no update available.
   * Related issues: